 - In Winds of Fury of the Heralds of Valdemar series, freshly minted Herald-Mage Elspeth leads a Ragtag Bunch of Misfits into the lands of their archenemy, Hardorn, in an attempt to assassinate the nation's leaders before their armies overrun Valdemar.
 They conceal their extremely out-of-place appearances by posing as members of a wandering carnival.
 They cite an "ancient Shin'a'in proverb" in doing so — "Where do you hide a red fish?
 In a pond full of red fish."

-- In one of the first cases Cadfael investigates, a murder victim is left among a bunch of corpses of men the local lord hanged for treason, presumably in hope that nobody will count them.
+- In one of the first cases Cadfael investigates, a murder victim is left among 94 prisoners that King Stephen has ordered hung for treason, presumably in hope that nobody will count them.

 - A similar use occurs in Murder in the Place of Anubis, an ancient Egyptian period mystery, when a murder victim is concealed in a salt vat where bodies are mummified.